Did you happen to record Monty Python’s Flying Circus when it was shown on PBS back in the 1970s?

 Don’t believe the posters.
 And don’t believe the reference books.
 The title of this film is simply Roma.
 That’s it.
 Nothing more.
 It is not, was not, and I hope never will be called Fellini’s Roma.
 It’s just Roma.

 There have been multiple versions of this film.
 I was so happy to win on eBay, a few months ago, an out-of-print Italian VHS of this film that proudly announced on the cover A SORDI and M MASTROIANNI.
 If you’ve seen the film, you’ll probably try to remember Alberto Sordi and Marcello Mastroianni being in it, and you probably won’t be able to.
 And if you watch it a second time, it’s clear that they’re not there.
 Well, they were.
 Once upon a time.
 And I now have the video to prove it!
 The PAL-speed running time is 2:02:31, which means that when shown at cinemas at the correct speed, it would run 2:07:37.
 Check that against the DVD and VHS and laserdisc you have at home.
 Your copies are, of course, a mere 1:59:26.
 Well, don’t feel like you’re the only ones who’ve been swindled.
 Even the print that Cinecittà circulates as part of its touring Fellini retro is the short version.
-Alberto Sordi dines at a sidewalk café shortly before Gore Vidal’s scene.
-And Marcello Mastroianni dines at the sidewalk café shortly after Gore Vidal’s scene.
-The remaining difference of about five minutes consists of slightly more languidly paced editing, but no extra scenes or shots.
-According to Tempi Moderni, the DVD is indeed complete.
+Marcello Mastroianni dines at the sidewalk café shortly before Gore Vidal’s scene.
+And Alberto Sordi dines at a sidewalk café shortly after Gore Vidal’s scene.
+The remaining difference of about five minutes consists of, well, something.
+I need to put it side by side against one of the regular releases to figure out what else was chopped.
+According to Tempi Moderni, the Italian DVD is indeed complete.
 But Tempi Moderni is wrong!!!!!

-But it’s really more complicated that that.
+There are other variations too.
 The opening credits were entirely remade for the US release, and they were, of course in English.
-A narrator, who pretends to be Fellini but whose voice is entirely different, speaks English with an Italian accent, explaining that the film we are about to see is not a traditional narrative, but a series of impressions.
+A narrator, who pretends to be Fellini but whose voice is entirely different, speaks English with an unconvincing Italian accent, explaining that the film we are about to see is not a traditional narrative, but a series of impressions.
 No such introductory narration appeared anywhere in the Italian version.
 This same mysterious VO actor continued to deliver all of Fellini’s narration.
 I didn’t understand why.
 And then a few of the scenes were in English.
 Not only Vidal’s, but also the tunnel excavation, Princess Domitilla, the Ecclesiastical Fashion Show.
 They were all in English.
 And the actors had delivered their lines in English.
 Obviously.
 But Anna Magnani, who delivered her lines in Italian, dubbed her lines in English.

 Finally, after years and years of waiting, I saw the Italian version on the big screen.
 It was entirely in Italian.
 Even Vidal’s scene.
 Even the excavation.
 Even the Princess and the fashion show.
 Even Magnani.
 But Fellini’s narration was still dubbed by someone else.
 Most of the time.
 You hear his own voice once or twice, briefly.

 The VHS, issued in 1991, is the US release version.
 The laserdisc, which came out in 1993 and has almost identical artwork, is the Italian version.
 The DVD is also the Italian version.
 The film was shot at 1:1.85, but whenever you look up the references, they insist that it was shot at 1:1.66.
 Nope.
 Sorry guys.
 It was 1:1.85.
 Believe me.
 Whoever mastered the DVD was apparently told to make it 1:1.66 to match the references.
 And so it is.
 And so the sides are lopped off.
-Word is that even the Istituto Luce DVD is wrongly letterboxed at 1:1.66.
 The laserdisc is 1:1.78, but whether this is by revealing more of the width or less of the height I have not yet had time to determine.

 The British DVD apparently has numerous different dubs as options.
 One of the options seemingly is for an all-English dub!
 I must purchase it someday soon, before it goes out of print.
 It has the same running time as the US DVD, and was probably just a video conversion from NTSC to PAL, rather than a fresh transfer.